 In unbuffered mode, the common-mode range of the input is from AGND to $AV{DD}$ provided that the absolute value of the analog input voltage lies between AGND - 30 mV and $AV{DD}$ + 30 mV.
 This means that in unbuffered mode the part can handle both unipolar and bipolar input ranges for all gains.
-In buffered mode, the analog inputs can handle much larger source impedances but the absolute input voltage range is restricted to between AGND + 50 mV to $AV{DD}$ - 1.5 V, which also places restrictions on the common-mode range.
+In buffered mode, the analog inputs can handle much larger source impedances but the absolute input voltage range is restricted to between AGND + 50 mV to $AV{DD}$ - 1.5 V which also places restrictions on the common-mode range.
 This means that in buffered mode there are some restrictions on the allowable gains for bipolar input ranges.
-Care must be taken in setting up the commonmode voltage and input voltage range so that the above limits are not exceeded, otherwise there is a degradation in linearity performance.
+Care must be taken in setting up the common-mode voltage and input voltage range so that the above limits are not exceeded, otherwise there will be a degradation in linearity performance.

 In unbuffered mode, the analog inputs look directly into the input sampling capacitor, $C{SAMP}$ .
 The dc input leakage current in this unbuffered mode is 1 nA maximum.
-As a result, the analog inputs see a dynamic load that is switched at the input sample rate (see Figure 5).
+As a result, the analog inputs see a dynamic load that is switched at the input sample rate (see Figure 3).
 This sample rate depends on master clock frequency and selected gain. $C{SAMP}$ is charged to AIN(+) and discharged to AIN(-) every input sample cycle.
-The effective on-resistance of the switch, Rsw, is typically 7 k $\Omega$ .
+The effective on-resistance of the switch, $R{SW}$ , is typically 7 k $\Omega$ .

-Figure 5.
+Figure 3.
 Unbuffered Analog Input Structure

-CSAMP must be charged through Rsw and through any external source impedances every input sample cycle.
-Therefore, in unbuffered mode, source impedances mean a longer charge time for CSAMP, and this may result in gain errors on the part.
-Table 24 shows the allowable external resistance/capacitance values, for unbuffered mode, such that no gain error to the 16-bit level is introduced on the part.
+$C{SAMP}$ must be charged through $R{SW}$ and through any external source impedances every input sample cycle.
+Therefore, in unbuffered mode, source impedances mean a longer charge time for $C{SAMP}$ , and this may result in gain errors on the part.
+Table XIV shows the allowable external resistance/capacitance values, for unbuffered mode, such that no gain error to the 16-bit level is introduced on the part.
 Note that these capacitances are total capacitances on the analog input, external capacitance plus 10 pF capacitance from the pins and lead frame of the device.

-Table 24.
-External R, C Combination for No 16-Bit GainError (Unbuffered Mode Only)
+Table XIV.
+External R, C Combination for No 16-Bit Gain Error (Unbuffered Mode Only)